aadi1011/Caesar-Cipher-test/README.md

-# Caesar-Cypher
+# Caesar-Cipher
+Repository created by ProxyHydra (https://github.com/ProxyHydra)

-Encrypt a message or phrase using the Caesar Cypher encryption method
+Encrypt a message or phrase using the Caesar Cipher encryption method

-Caesar Cipher
+Caesar Cipher encryption is a method of substitution cipher where each letter of a given text is replaced by a letter some fixed number of positions down the alphabet.

+<h3>Features of Caesar-Cipher</h3>
+--> Each charecter of a message can be shifted ahead to any number as per choice.
+--> For example: With a key of 3, every 'A' in the message shifts 3 letters in the alphabet and becomes 'D'; 'B' becomes 'E'; 'Y' becomes 'C' and so on.
+--> Encrypt as well as decrypt a ciphered message.

+More features adding soon!